kailash-manasarovar/statement/docs/timeline/2026/july.md

     - Phrases and sentences from non-fiction, fiction, blogs, emails, tweets and similar from as far back as 2007 to the current time, that morning even sometimes if I had been online before class.
     - He wasn't here just for the water - referencing Elon's trip to Bali in May 2024.
+    - Leave no trace - Vincent had a "surfing" accident early on and had bumped his head.
+He told me this but something rang untrue about it.
+    - Who are the other disciples?
+    - Standing spit - referencing a sedated porn position.
+    - Three-legged dog - referencing my neighbors dog in Las Marinas who may have starred in porn with me.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.